Virginia's 6th congressional district

 Virginia's sixth congressional district is a United States congressional district in the Commonwealth of Virginia.
 It covers much of the west-central portion of the state, including Roanoke, Harrisonburg, and Winchester.
 The district also encompasses most of the Shenandoah Valley.
 It has been represented by Republican Ben Cline since 2019, following the retirement of longtime incumbent Republican Bob Goodlatte.

 The district was an open seat in 2018.
 In November 2017, Goodlatte announced that he would retire from Congress at the end of his current term, and would not seek re-election.

 Historically, the 6th district was one of the first areas of Virginia to turn Republican.
 Many of the old Byrd Democrats in the area began splitting their tickets and voting Republican at the national level as early as the 1930s.
 It was also one of the first areas of Virginia where Republicans were able to break the long Democratic dominance at the state and local level.
-The district itself was in Republican hands from 1953 to 1983.
-Democrat Jim Olin then won the seat in 1982, and held it for a decade before Goodlatte won it.
+The district elected Republicans, who held office for 30 years, from 1953 to 1983.
+Democrat Jim Olin won the seat in 1982, and held it for a decade before Goodlatte won it.

 Some counties in the district have not supported a Democrat for president since Franklin D. Roosevelt.
-For instance, Highland and Shenandoah counties last voted for a Democratic presidential candidate in 1932, and Augusta and Roanoke counties have not supported a Democrat since 1944.
+For instance, Highland and Shenandoah counties last voted for a Democratic presidential candidate in 1932, Page County last voted Democratic in 1936, and Augusta and Roanoke counties have not supported a Democrat since 1944.
 The district as a whole has not supported a Democrat for president since Lyndon B. Johnson in 1964.